 Impact to Local Area

-The work will be accomplished by dividing the work into 4 work zones to limit pedestrian traffic disturbance.
-The roof replacement project will include:
+The work was accomplished by dividing the work into 4 work zones to limit pedestrian traffic disturbance.
+The roof replacement project included:

 • scaffolding of City Hall;